Battle of Izium: Battle

 On the evening of 12 March, with the Ukrainian forces in Izium under the threat of encirclement, the 90th Battalion completely withdrew from the city, to the villages of Kamyanka and Sukha Kamyanka.
 Units of the 95th Air Assault Brigade covered Izium's left flank to prevent the 90th Battalion from becoming completely encircled.
 During the remainder of March, the 90th Battalion and units of the 95th Brigade fought near Kamyanka.
-The next day, 13 March, the territorial defense battalion's commander ordered his forces to leave Izium, as they were surrounded and it no longer made sense to continue to defend the city.
+The next day, 13 March, the territorial defence battalion's commander ordered his forces to leave Izium, as they were surrounded and it no longer made sense to continue to defend the city.
 They were fired on by Russian forces during their withdrawal.

 On the evening of 13 March, Russian forces established a pontoon crossing over the Siverskyi Donets at the village of Spivakivka and advanced towards Kamyanka, thus surrounding Izium.
 The next day, Ukrainian officials claimed that Ukrainian forces went on the counteroffensive and forced the Russian military to retreat from the villages of Topolske, Shpakivka, and Donetske.
 According to pro-Russian Telegram channels, fighting continued in the southern part of Izium, and Russian forces had managed to cross the Siverskyi Donets using pontoon bridges.

 On 15 March, a unit of Ukraine's 25th Airborne Brigade, supported by a company of six tanks from the 3rd Tank Brigade, attempted to storm Topolske, which was under Russian control, from two sides.
 About two dozen Russian tanks were stationed the village; the commander of the 3rd Brigade later claimed that nine Russian tanks were destroyed during the battle.
 The Ukrainians failed to retake the village.

 According to Austrian military expert Tom Cooper, Ukrainian forces retook the southern side of Izium between 15 and 16 March.

 On 17 March, a local official said that Russian forces had crossed the Siverskyi Donets river near the highway to Barvinkove, but had been "completely destroyed" near the Izium fish farm.
 Meanwhile, pro-Russian Telegram channels reportedly claimed that Russian forces had entered the village of Kamyanka, south of Izium, thus cutting off the Ukrainian garrison in Izium from food and supplies.
 On the same day, the Ukrainian military claimed to have stopped a Russian column as it was moving in the direction of Kamyanka.
 It was said that the column consisted of military vehicles belonging to the 26th Tank Regiment's battalion tactical group, as well as the 437th Training Regiment.
 Cooper claimed that Russia's 144th Motor Rifle Division was part of an unsuccessful attempt to recapture the southern part of Izium on 17 March.

 A US DoD official reportedly stated on 17 March that Izium had been captured by Russian forces; according to the Institute for the Study of War, "either the statement itself or media reporting was incorrect".